-MAP 2: EAST INNER 2040 POLICY MAP
+MAP 2: SOUTH INNER 2040 POLICY MAP

 The Charlotte Future 2040 Policy Map (see Map 2) illustrates the recommended development pattern for the plan area.
-Recommendations for future development aim to respect established neighborhoods, align future growth with infrastructure capacity, and create vibrant, mixed-use centers that are accessible to a wide variety of users.
+Recommendations for future development aim to respect established neighborhoods, align future growth with infrastructure capacity, and create vibrant, mixeduse centers that are accessible to a wide variety of users.

-Most of the existing development (63%) within the plan area is expected to remain in place.
-Areas expected to remain in place include the low- to moderate-density residential neighborhoods (Neighborhood 1 & 2), Parks & Preserves, and some Campus development along Randolph Road.
+Most of the existing development (78%) within the plan area is expected to remain in place.
+Areas expected to remain in place include the low- to moderate-density residential neighborhoods (Neighborhood 1 & 2), Parks & Preserves, Campus development along Morehead Street, and the transit-oriented development (classified as Regional Activity Center) along South Boulevard between the Carson Street and East/West Boulevard Transit Stations.
 If redevelopment or infill occurs within these areas, it should be consistent with the type and intensity of development described in the recommended Place Type.

-37% of existing development is recommended to evolve into a different Place Type as new development/redevelopment occurs.
-Areas recommended to evolve include Commercial development along 7th Street, Central Avenue, and Latrobe Drive as well as Campus development along the LYNX Gold Line and around Bojangles Coliseum.
-These areas are recommended to evolve into Neighborhood Centers, Community Activity Centers, or Innovation Mixed-Use.
+22% of existing development is recommended to evolve into a different Place Type as new development/redevelopment occurs.
+Commercial development along South Mint and Morehead Street is recommended to evolve into Regional Activity Centers.
+Commercial development along East Boulevard and Providence Road is recommended to evolve into Neighborhood Centers.
+Manufacturing & Logistics and Commercial development along South Boulevard as well as Commercial development at Park Road Shopping Center is recommended to evolve into Community Activity Centers.
 The next section addresses the impacts and advancement of prioritized goals associated with these types of change.